jstoebel/100-days-of-code/log.md

 Working through a tutorial I completed a draft of the React/Redux client to handle authentication.
 I had different ideas on how I wanted to structure things so there was a significant amount of refactoring from the given code.
 For example, I decided to split components into two parts: the front facing ui and a container the connects action dispatchers and state.
 This allows for better reusability.

+I also ran into some confusion in terms of getting webpack to emit an `index.html` that points to the correct bundle of my client and other assets.
+The plugin `html-webpack-plugin` was emitting the wrong url for those assets/ After some initial confusion and frustration and figured out how to use `publicPath` to tell webpack how to properly construct the right URL.

 **Link to work:**

 https://github.com/jstoebel/mern_template/commit/5ed8c6cc007ad13447613980fc2942d60c501df9